callummcdougall/sae_vis/README.md

 - `0.2.19` - formatting, error-checking
 - `0.2.20` - fix bugs, remove use of `batch_size` in config
 - `0.2.21` - formatting
+- `0.3.0` - major refactor which makes several improvements, removing complexity and adding new features:
+    - OthelloGPT SAEs with linear probes (input / output space)
+    - Attention output SAEs with max DFA visualized
+    - Tokens labelled with their `(batch, seq)` indices as well as the change in correct-token probability on feature ablation, when hovered over